-Bone Health with Ageing
+Bone Health With Ageing

 Bone is a dynamic organ that serves mechanical and homeostatic functions.
 It undergoes a continual self-regeneration process called remodelling.
 Remodelling removes old bone and replaces it with new bone.
 This regenerative process occurs in distinct areas of bone known as bone metabolic units (BMUs) (Riggs et al. 2002).
 Within each BMU bone formation by osteoblasts and bone resorption by osteoclasts is coupled tightly in a delicate balance to maintain bone mass and strength to resist deformity.
 With aging this balance shifts in a negative direction, favouring greater bone resorption and less bone formation.
 This combination of bone mass deficiency and reduction in strength ultimately results in osteoporosis and fractures (Demontiero et al. 2012).
 Osteoporosis is defined as deteriorationin bone mass and micro-architecture, with increasing risk to fragilityfractures (Raisz&Rodan, 2003).